Peter Sprenger: Personal life and death

 Sprenger married Silvia Risch on 28 May 1982 and they had two children together.
 His nephew Daniel Risch served as Prime Minister of Liechtenstein from 2021 to 2025.

 Sprenger successfully climbed six of the Seven Summits and in 2012 was the first Liechtensteiner to successfully reach the summit of Mount Everest.

-On 23 October 2018, Sprenger fell while climbing the Schwarzhorn in Fläsch and died the same day.
-He was 64 years old.
+On 23 October 2018, Sprenger fell while climbing the Schwarzhorn in Fläsch and died the same day; he was 64 years old.
+Tributes were paid to Sprenger by VU party-president Günther Fritz and a one-minute silence was held in his honour by members of the VU during an event ahead of the 2019 local elections.
+He has been called the "greatest democrat since Wilhelm Beck".

 Sprenger was the subject of a 2020 book, Sportliche Erlebnisse mit Peter Sprenger (Sporting experiences with Peter Sprenger), by Bernhard Frommelt, Peter Geiger, and twenty other contributors.